 - 1 teaspoon ground coriander

-- 4 cups (1 litre) vegetable broth (plus more to thin soup if needed)
+- 4 cups (1 litre) vegetable broth (plus more to thin soup if needed), low-sodium

 - 1 teaspoon fine sea salt